MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/hyper-v/deploy/Deploying-graphics-devices-using-dda.md

 ---
-title: Deploy Devices using Discrete Device Assignment
+title: Deploy graphics devices using Discrete Device Assignment
-description: Learn how to use DDA to deploy devices in Windows Server ms.prod: windows-server-threshold ms.service: na ms.technology: hyper-v
+description: Learn how to use DDA to deploy graphics devices in Windows Server ms.prod: windows-server-threshold ms.service: na ms.technology: hyper-v